How to recession-proof your construction business

 5. Increase your cash cushion.
 Establishing a rainy day fund is a good way to prepare for storm clouds appearing on the horizon.
 Collecting on overdue accounts, filing mechanics liens, or negotiating longer payment terms with material suppliers or banks can help your company keep as much cash on hand as possible.
 The Small Business Administration’s Paycheck Protection Program can also help construction businesses get up to $10 million if forgivable loans to cover payroll and utility expenses.

 6. Do what you know best.
 When it comes to recession-proofing your construction business, there’s wisdom to staying in your lane.
 Servicing a new region, experimenting with new materials and methods, and embarking on projects outside of your scope of expertise can carry hidden costs and risks that could pose a serious long-term threat to the health of your company.
-Focus on offering best-in-class construction services specific to your company’s niche and invest in risk management plan for construction
+Focus on offering best-in-class construction services specific to your company’s niche and invest in risk management plan for construction.

 Recessions may come and go, but smart business practices are timeless.
 Eliminating waste, streamlining operations, and providing top-notch customer service can help ensure that business can continue when the financial world takes a turn for the worse.
 Running a streamlined, customer-focused construction business can go a long way toward ensuring that work gets done, your labor is productive and bills get paid.